code-cl/AV-Sampling/README.md

 ## Introduction
 A regression task and a classification task are used to demonstrate the sampling procedure of the aggregation-value-based sampling method proposed in the submitted manuscript.
 Please contact cgx@nuaa.edu.cn if there is any mistake or confusion.

 1.Due to the random error of Shapley value, the results of rach run may be slightly different.
 You can run the `Step3.
-Showing the results`.py to get the results on the CWRU HP0 task and the Composite task (Fig. 3(a) and (f) in the manuscript).
+Showing the results`.py to get the results on the CWRU HP0 task and the Composite task.

 2.The aggregation-value-based sampling method mainly contains 3 steps, run the following steps in sequence to get the final experiment results.